Arthi-chaud/haskell-infinadd/README.md

 # haskell-infinadd

-`haskell-infinadd` is a Haskell library and executable which allow you to add numbers without having to worry about bounds!
+`haskell-infinadd` is a Haskell library and executable that allow you to add numbers without having to worry about bounds!
 Just like with `Integer`!

 Why though?
 If the feature already exists, why should we reinvent the wheel?
 Well, sometimes, it's more about the journey than the destination!
-The goal of this project is to learn how to use `megaparsec`, the C FFI and Embedded Domain Specific Languages.
+The goal of this project is to learn how to use `megaparsec`, the C FFI and learn about Embedded Domain Specific Languages (EDSL) design.

 ## Examples